tsutterley/SMBcorr/doc/source/api_reference/spatial.rst

 Utilities for reading, writing and operating on spatial data

- - Can read ascii, netCDF4, HDF5 or geotiff files
- - Can output to ascii, netCDF4, HDF5 or geotiff files
+- Can read/write ascii, netCDF4, HDF5, (cloud optimized) geotiff and (geo)parquet

 Calling Sequence
 ----------------